 The remnants of 's golden age define the today.
 Unlike the heritage areas of Sydney (such as the Rocks), which generally date back to the Georgian era, Victorian defines the look and feel of the today.
 Great buildings, arcades and residences of later Victorian solidity and grace can be seen everywhere within the great 'square mile' of 's tram circuit.
 Walking through the ornate Block Arcade, or looking up at the grand Parliament House, it's easy to imagine yourself among the elegance and bustle of boom town .

-An Odyssey Traveller is a small group designed especially for seniors, for mature travellers who want an in-depth and authentic experience of their chosen destination.
-Since 1983, we have specialised in bringing travellers to the world: now, our goal is to enable you to rediscover your own country on a of each for a week to ensure all the are seen.
+An Odyssey Traveller is a designed by the operator especially for seniors, for mature travellers who want an in-depth and authentic experience of their chosen destination when taking an vacation.
+Since 1983, we have specialised in bringing Australian travellers to the world: now, our goal is to enable you to rediscover your own country on a full of 's CBD each for a week to ensure all the sights are seen.
+You may choose to extend your holiday with visits from to the and or further on along on to and Warrnambool.

 Historic tours of Melbourne: